 Within six years, in 1918, the gym and its 40 wash basins and two dozen showers was turned over to the Student Army Training Corps (SATC) to be used in the effort of training of men to fight in World War I. One room was used as an infirmary, and other spaces were used as an armory, gun rooms, and a kitchen.
 Six barracks, each housing 70 men, were built (one on the north side of the gym and five on the west side) and trenches and simulated shell holes were created nearby for cadet training purposes.
 The SATC was short-lived, however, disbanding in December 1918 after the armistice in November.

-Currently, the Old Gym is used as studio space by the School of Theatre and Dance.
+The Old Gym has also been used as studio and costume shop space by the School of Theatre and Dance.

 The Old Gym interior, with its raised track, in the 1910s